← Back to 後漢書

 []

 Grand Commandant Huang Qiong summoned him again.
 [1] In the hearsay-inquest round he impeached over twenty grandees and magnates.
 The secretariat accused him of overreach and private grudges.
-He swore he named only public predators, not private enemies.
+Pang replied, "What your servant raises is never greedy filth or violent harm that deeply injures the people—would I stain the slips for that?
 He asked time to verify the rest of his list.

 124